|cathy sheridan - trumpet|

 Cathy is the President of the Schenectady - Amsterdam Musical Union (Local 85-133 of the American Federation of Musicians), and is also a member of the International Trumpet Guild and Theatre Musicians Association.

 Cathy received a Master of Science in Civil Engineering and Engineering Mechanics from Columbia University and Bachelor of Music in Performance from Boston University, studying trumpet with Roger Voisin.
-She served as a Combat Engineer Captain in the United States Army, is a Professional Engineer in New York State, and is the Deputy Chief Engineer for the New York State Thruway Authority and Canal Corporation.
+She served as a Combat Engineer Captain in the United States Army, is a Professional Engineer in New York State, and is the Acting Chief Engineer for the New York State Thruway Authority and New York State Canal Corporation.